cskiwi/angular-monorepo/libs/frontend/pages/public/README.md

-# frontend-clients
+# frontend-public

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test frontend-clients` to execute the unit tests.
+Run `nx test frontend-public` to execute the unit tests.